george10hany77/Tachometer/README.md

 # Tachometer Library for Arduino

-## Disclaimer

-You can only create one instance

 ## Overview

 The Tachometer library allows you to measure the rotational speed (RPM) using a tachometer sensor with an Arduino.
 It provides an easy interface to initialize the sensor, handle interrupts, and calculate RPM based on sensor pulses.